plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 We're a completely independent, self-funded and bootstrapped team of four.
 We're intentionally small, profitable and sustainable.
 More than 7,000 paying subscribers trust us, and we're actively counting stats on more than 50,000 websites with more than a billion monthly pageviews between them.

+We've never paid to advertise for Plausible.
 Our growth comes organically from word of mouth.
-We've never paid to advertise for Plausible.

-It's time to reflect on how we got to where we are now.
-This recap summarizes how we built a $1M ARR open source SaaS.
+It's time to reflect on how we got to where we are.
+This post summarizes how we built a $1M ARR open source SaaS.

 1. Ordered list
 {:toc}